vijeshprajapati/task-auth/README.md

 A simple backend REST API for a blog built using NestJS, Prisma, PostgreSQL and Swagger.

 ## Installation
+1. Clone the repo on your local machine
+2. cd into task-auth/

-1. Install dependencies: `npm install`
+3. Install dependencies: `npm install`
-2. Make sure you have a local instance of PostgreSQL running.
+4. Make sure you have a local instance of PostgreSQL running.
-3. Apply database migrations: `npx prisma migrate dev`
+5. Apply database migrations: `npx prisma migrate dev`
-4. Start the project:  `npm run start:dev`
+6. Start the project:  `npm run start:dev`

 #### Swagger Documentation

-5. Access the Swagger documentation at http://localhost:3000/api
+7. Access the Swagger documentation at http://localhost:3000/api

 ## Database schema
 The database schema is as follows